BariscanBozkurt/Supervised-CorInfoMax/README.md

 ## src
 Python Script         |  Explanation :--------------------:|:-------------------------:
 ContrastiveModels.py   | This python file includes our proposed framework Correlative Information-based neural network.
 ContrastiveCorInfoMaxHopfield and ContrastiveCorInfoMaxHopfieldSparse are the two methods that we proposed in our paper.
-Also, this python script includes other contrastive methods Equilibrium Propagation [1] and Contrastive Similarity Matching [2].
+Also, it includes other contrastive methods Equilibrium Propagation [1] and Contrastive Similarity Matching [2].
-ExplicitModels.py       | The explicit methods Predictive Coding [3] and Predictive Coding-Nudge [4] algorihtms are included in this python script. torch_utils.py          |
+ExplicitModels.py       | The explicit methods Predictive Coding [3] and Predictive Coding-Nudge [4] algorihtms are included in this python script. torch_utils.py          | Some Pytorch utilization functions such as activation functions and evaluation functions. visualization.py        | Some visuzalization helper functions.
-visualization.py        |

 ## Notebook_Examples

 ## Simulations

+The image classification experiments are included inside the folder "Simulations/Classification".
+The subfolder for simulations are named accordingly, i.e., "Simulations/Classification/CorInfoMax" folder includes the simulations for our proposed method in the main text.
+Similarly, "Simulations/Classification/CorInfoMaxSparse" folder includes the simulations of our framework that is presented in Appendix E. The folder "Simulations/Classification/AnalyzeSimulations" contains the jupyter notebook files to generate the plots and tables presented in our paper.
+Below, we outline recipe to reproduce the experiments in our paper:

 ## References (for the other algorithms included in this code repo)